cormac-rynne/absplit/README.md

 ### Absplit
 `ABSplit(df, metrics, splitting, date_col=None, ga_params={}, metric_weights={}, splits=[0.5, 0.5], size_penalty=0)`

-Splits population into 2 groups.
+Splits population into n groups.
 Mutually exclusive, completely exhaustive

 Arguments:
-* `df` (pd.DataFrame): Dataframe to be split
+* `df` (pd.DataFrame): Dataframe of population to be split
-* `metrics` (str, list): Name of, or list of names of, metric columns in DataFrame
+* `metrics` (str, list): Name of, or list of names of, metric columns in DataFrame to be considered in split
-* `splitting` (str): Name of column that represents individuals in the population that is getting split
+* `splitting` (str): Name of column that represents individuals in the population that is getting split.
+For example, if you wanted to split a dataframe of US counties, this would be the county name column
 * `date_col` (str, optional): Name of column that represents time periods, if applicable.
 If left empty, it will perform a static split, i.e. not across timeseries, (default `None`)
 * `ga_params` (dict, optional): Parameters for the genetic algorithm `pygad.GA` module parameters, see